mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

-Remember that there at least 4 major JavaScript engines on the market (V8, Jakarta, Nitro, and IonMonkey) and [at least another dozen minor players][6].
+Remember that there at least 4 major JavaScript engines on the market (V8, Jakarta, Nitro, and IonMonkey) and [at least another dozen minor players][5].
 We wouldn't be surprised to find that the behaviors show here (using V8) vary from engine to engine and generation to generation.

-Other languages have less complex behaviors because they usually have stricter type checking, stricter coercion rules, and fewer polymorphic operators, and fewer vendors. **Perl**, for example, uses the dot (`.`) operator to *join* strings and the plus (`+`) operator to add values.
+Other languages have less complex behaviors because they usually have stricter type checking, stricter coercion rules, fewer polymorphic operators, and fewer vendors. **Perl**, for example, uses the dot (`.`) operator to *join* strings and the plus (`+`) operator to add values.
 Perl also uses *sigals* (prefixes) like `$`, `@`, and `%` to denote variable